Walter Zenga: Early career

 Zenga became the head coach of the New England Revolution on August 24, 1998, replacing Thomas Rongen for the final six matches of the 1998 season.
 On October 28, Zenga was announced as Player-Manager of New England Revolution heading into the 1999 season.
-His tenure as Player-Manager would last less than one full campaign, as he was replaced with two matches left left to play, following the Revolution's 1–0 loss to the Dallas Burn, on September 30, 1999.
+His tenure as Player-Manager would last less than one full campaign, as he was replaced with two matches left to play, following the Revolution's 1–0 loss to the Dallas Burn, on September 30, 1999.
 After he left the club, Zenga retired from active football, choosing to pursue a coaching career.

 After a short stint with Milanese Serie D team Brera, Zenga moved to Romania in 2002, first managing Naţional București and then Steaua București, where he won the domestic title and reached the Round of 16 of the 2004–05 UEFA Cup after eliminating UEFA Cup winners Valencia from the competition.

 In the summer 2005, after being fired from Steaua București before the end of the season, Zenga joined Red Star Belgrade, leading the Serbo-Montenegrin team to a double (national league and national cup).

-In the summer 2006, Zenga was appointed as coach of Turkish Süper Lig side Gaziantepspor; however, after a poor start (five wins in 17 league matches), he resigned in January 2007 in order to accept an offer from United Arab Emirates club Al-Ain.
+In the summer 2006, Zenga was appointed coach of Turkish Süper Lig side Gaziantepspor; however, after a poor start (five wins in 17 league matches), he resigned in January 2007 in order to accept an offer from United Arab Emirates club Al-Ain.

 After just five months in charge, Al-Ain sacked Zenga, who was announced in September 2007 as new Dinamo București coach, replacing Mircea Rednic, but he resigned only two months later following a 1–0 loss in a local derby lost to Steaua.
 He then accepted a job as a football commentator and pundit for Italian public broadcasting service RAI.